usnistgov/fipy/documentation/USAGE.rst

 Because the faster :term:`PySparse` and :term:`Trilinos` solvers are not available under :term:`Python 3`, we will maintain :term:`Python` 2.x
 support as long as practical.
+Be aware that the conda-forge_ packages that :term:`FiPy` depends upon are not well-maintained on :term:`Python` 2.x and our support for that configuration is rapidly becoming impractical, despite the present performance benefits.
+Hopefully, we will learn how to optimize our use of :ref:`PETSc` and/or :ref:`Trilinos` 12.12 will become available on conda-forge_.

 .. _future: http://python-future.org
 .. _pya: https://github.com/pya